Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 And while Ted Turner is there, some terrorist group launches an attack on CNN and wipes the building out and everybody in it, including Ted Turner.

-Who would replace Ted Turner?
+Who would replace Ted Turner in that scenario?

 Well, it's a legitimate question.

-You know, what would happen if something who would run it?
+You know, what would happen if something, who would run it?

-Who would who would you take them out?
+Who would take him out?

 Oh, you think they're going to be coming after me on that?

-Ignoring what they've done.
+Oh, ignoring what they've done.

 You may be right.

-Here is uh that that that that that uh Scott in Los Angeles.
+Here is Scott in Los Angeles.

 Great to have you on the program, sir.